 - Prior falls or being at risk of falling

 - Long term corticosteroid use

 Underlying causes will need to be treated.
 The goal of treatment is to manage pain and help with healing.
 Options depend on the severity of the fracture.
 Choices are:

 - Over the counter or prescription pain relievers

 - A back brace

-- Kyphoplasty —A balloon or other procedure is used to create a small space in the bone near the fracture.
-The cement is injected into the cavity.
-This procedure is designed to relieve pain.
-It can also improve spinal deformities from the fractures.
+- Kyphoplasty —A balloon-like device is used to create a small space in the bone near the fracture.
+The cement is injected into the space.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.

 All rights reserved.